gruntwork-io/docs/_docs-sources/library/overview/modules.md

 2. Running applications
 3. Storing data

-Each of these use cases covers one or more "SME topics" such as AWS account management, VPC/Networking, EKS, ECS, and RDS.
-SME topics are a first-class concept within Gruntwork, but do not yet have much visibility in the product itself.
+Each of these use cases covers one or more Subject Matter Expert (SME) topics such as AWS account management, VPC/Networking, EKS, ECS, and RDS.
+SME topics are a first-class concept within Gruntwork, but do not have much visibility in the product itself at this time.

 To browse the module catalog, see the [Library Reference](/library/reference/) and look for "Module Catalog" on the sidebar.
 You can also visit the list of [private Gruntwork GitHub repos](https://github.com/orgs/gruntwork-io/repositories?q=&type=private&language=&sort=).